UnixJunkie/diskuv-ocaml/contributors/doc/LocalProject.rst

        PS1> ./make build-dev

 but many OCaml programs
-will need to install more packages.  and/or compile C code.
+will need to install more packages and/or compile C code.

 We recommend you use a Diskuv OCaml local project to do so.
 Here is a starter project that does that ...